 “Oh stree, kal aana”.
 Translated as, “Oh woman, come tomorrow”, this is the line written on the walls of every house in the sleepy town of Chanderi during the holy Puja season.
 Written using an ink made out of bat’s blood, the line is believed to keep away the evil ‘Stree’ who preys on men.
 As far as myths go, the vengeful woman is out to fulfill her wish to celebrate the ‘suhaag raat’ – something that she couldn’t with the man of her dreams.
 Based on folklore and some spooky incidents in Karnataka, India, director Amar Kaushik weaves a humorous universe where the genders are reversed.

 Vicky (Rajkummar Rao) is a ladies’ tailor.
-He doesn’t believe in feeling up his clients in the pretext of taking measurements.
+He doesn’t believe in feeling up his clients on the pretext of taking measurements.
 The math is right there in his head.
-Even upon requested by the woman he likes, Vicky is reluctant to touch her.
+Even upon request by the woman he likes, Vicky is reluctant to touch her.
 Part clumsy but equally efficient with his work which directly caters to women, Vicky forms the anchor in Stree.
 Needless to add that Rao has great fun playing the part which comes quite easily to him.
-The tension intensifies with the entry of a mysterious woman (Shraddha Kapoor) in Vicky’s life whose appearance coincides with the yearly hunt carried out by the mythical stree.
-The rest of the film is spent in unravelling her whereabouts and also in finding a way to rescue the victims – one of whom happens to be Vicky’s friend, Jana.
+The tension intensifies with the entry of a mysterious woman (Shraddha Kapoor) into Vicky’s life whose appearance coincides with the yearly hunt carried out by the mythical stree.
+The rest of the film is spent unraveling her whereabouts and also finding a way to rescue the victims – one of whom happens to be Vicky’s friend, Jana.

 Rating: ★★★ 1/2